Manthan8567/IMI-Run/README.md

 Team Project

 ## Description:
--The Main Character wants to get home.
+- The Main Character wants to get home.
 On the way home, he needs to face many obstacles and enemies.
--In the Game, you will be Playing our First Level (The Desert Fever) of the Game.
+- In the Game, you will be Playing our First Level (The Desert Fever) of the Game.
 You will be able to collect coins on the way.
--You will get three health to Reach Home.
+- You will get three health to Reach Home.
--If you lose all your three Health, you will be shown a menu with the option to play it again go to the main menu or quit the game.
+- If you lose all your three Health, you will be shown a menu with the option to play it again go to the main menu or quit the game.
--After you reach the end, a menu will be shown to go to the Main menu or quit the game.
+- After you reach the end, a menu will be shown to go to the Main menu or quit the game.

 ## My Contribution:
--I worked on the Level Designing, Animations, and Sound System part of the game.
+- I worked on the Level Designing, Animations, and Sound System part of the game.

 ## Inputs of the game:
 •	To move right- D or Right Arrow Key